Which is the best

 can operate as flagships for expeditionary strike groups.

 This list includes

-only warships that are currently in service.
-It do not includes
+only warships that are currently in service or should be

-retired ships or vessels that are currently being built.
+or vessels that are only planned.
 This list

 top 10 deadliest amphibious assault ships in the world are these: